Mask4Mask, a local business specializing in custom-designed cotton masks, has made it its mission to donate a mask for every mask sold.

 “This is about keeping people safe,” Liller said.

 Liller has previously been the owner of Blackwell Enterprises, a business that involves booking drag queen events.
-Having spent years making costumes for shows, Liller was able to translate his sewing experience over to mask-making when his co-founder, Sinnett, complained that store-bought masks were not complying with CDC guidelines.
+Having spent years making costumes for shows, Liller was able to translate his sewing experience over to mask-making when his co-founder, Hearts-Love, complained that store-bought masks were not complying with CDC guidelines.

 “The masks that she had purchased for, I think, $20, were basically one layer above pantyhose material,” Liller said.